GMP for Biological and Biotechnology Products Training

 - Protein concentration

-The course also introduces best practices when manufacturing advanced therapy medicinal products (ATMPs), when choosing to contract out key process steps, and particular biotech concerns when formulating the finished product.
-As part of our course upgrade, we go into further detail about developing a QC strategy for biomolecular characterization and provide more in-depth, practical guidance on drug substance QC testing for batch dispositioning and stability testing purposes.
+The course also introduces best practices when manufacturing advanced therapy medicinal products (ATMPs), when choosing to contract out key process steps, and specific biotech concerns when formulating the finished product.
+We also provide guidance on developing a QC strategy for biomolecular characterization.

 Key Learning Objectives